LianAustin/ICS3U-Using-GitHub/README.md

 Git is a distributed Version Control System (VCS), which means it is a useful tool for easily tracking changes to your code, collaborating, and sharing.
 With Git you can track the changes you make to your project so you always have a record of what you’ve worked on and can easily revert back to an older version if need be.
 It also makes working with others easier—groups of people can work together on the same project and merge their changes into one final source.

+These are instructions on how to work with GitHub.
+Before proceeding, make sure that you have the following setup:

+- Your [local development environment](https://docs.google.com/document/d/140jEi-QY2gCjiQ8Qbi7BuEOaEHQ6UFc0riZlkPmict4/edit?usp=sharing) properly set up with Visual Studio Code, Python, and Git installed.
+- An account on GitHub set up with your @ycdsbk12.ca account.
+- Your GitHub username and email address.

 ## <a name='TableofContents'></a>Table of Contents
 <!-- vscode-markdown-toc -->
 * [Table of Contents](#TableofContents)